slavate/CarND-MPC-Project/WriteUp.md

 All of them are failed, I believe because weights for cost function components which I defined (tuned) manually are good only for `N = 10` and `dt = 0.1`.

 ## Cost function
 Additionally to proposed elements in Q&A/Class for the cost function, I added element which penalizes high velocity with high steering angle, see line 69 in MPC.cpp.
 All the coefficients where tuned manually based on the suggestions from class.
 I believe/hope there is way to tune them automatically.
-Why not use them as input parameters for ipopt?
+Why not to use them as input parameters for ipopt?